-CICs proposed here build on the lessons learnt from the Sarafu-Network, (a.k.a.
-Sarafu); n.b.
+CICs proposed here build on the lessons learnt from the Sarafu-Network; n.b.
 Sarafu means currency in Swahili.
-Sarafu represents a particular model of Community Currency developed by
+Sarafu-Network represents a history of particular models of Community Currency developed by

 Grassroots Economics Foundation in Kenya, in circulation since 2010.
-The Community Currencies using this model have stabilized seasonal markets (Ruddick et al. 2015) by injecting a new medium of exchange that is more readily available and circulates locally more than national currency.
+The Community Currencies using variations of these models have stabilized seasonal markets (Ruddick et al. 2015) by injecting a new medium of exchange that is more readily available and circulates locally more than national currency.
 An initial pilot that connects CICs called Sarafu Network, through a participatory community approach, has converted Kenyan paper-based CCs into digital CICs, enabling CICs to combine together to grow their markets.
-This digital pilot started Q4 2018 and has enabled over 70,000 transactions so far with over 5,500 accounts.
 This trade has been measured in the following categories: Food, Labour, Education, General shops, Energy, Water, Transport, Environment, Health.
 [Transaction and Impact data is available on GitLab here.